morsapaes/mz-raspberry-pi-temperature/README.md

 Time: 2.299 ms
 ```

-Example 2: Average temperature of all sensors
+* Example 2: Create a view to show the average temperature of all sensors:

 ```sql
 CREATE MATERIALIZED VIEW mz_total_avg AS SELECT avg(temperature::float) FROM sensors;